Dallas Cowboys vs. Washington Football Team NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Home and road insights

+- The Cowboys are winless ATS (0-1) as 10-point favorites or greater at home.

-- In six games at home this year, Dallas has hit the over four times.
+- Dallas has hit the over in four of six games at home this year.

 - Cowboys home games this season average 51.8 total points, 4.8 more than this contest's over/under (47).

-- On the road, Washington is 3-4 against the spread, and 3-4 overall.
+- Washington is 3-4 against the spread, and 3-4 overall, on the road.

-- Washington has hit the over in four of seven road games this year.
+- In seven road games this season, Washington has gone over the total four times.

 Powered by Data Skrive.